Your poop is a quick and easy way to check the state of your health.

 Prior to the arrival of food in the large intestine, Bile – a greenish substance produced by the liver and stored in the gall bladder- mixes with food in a section of the small intestine.
 This greenish mixture is then converted into a brownish mass due to the action of enzymes and bacteria in the large intestine.
 This is what gives stool its normal brown color.

 If the bile cannot get to the small intestine for any reason, poop is lighter than it normally is.
+You can also check out this stool color chart that shows what different poop colors mean.

 What Causes White Poop?